KaioBauer/KaioBauer/README.md

 # 💫 About Me:
-Hi, my name is Kaio, I'm a software engineering student, <br>I'm always looking to improve
+Hi, my name is Kaio, I'm a software engineering student, <br>I'm always looking to improve.

 ## 🌐 Socials: